Kamāl ud-Dīn Behzād: Career and style

 Behzād is the most famous of Persian miniature painters, though he is more accurately understood as the director of a workshop (or kitabkhāna) producing manuscript illuminations in a style he conceived.
 In 1486, Behzād became the head of the Herat Academy under the support of Sultan Ḥusayn Bayqarah.
 He left that position in 1506, at the end of Bayqarah's reign.
 In 1522, Behzād moved to the city of Tabriz, following Tahmasp, son of Shah Ismail I, who had been named governor of Herat in 1514.
 It was in this city where he became the head of the Safavid royal library.
 He worked there until his death in around 1536.

 Persian painting of the period frequently uses an arrangement of geometric architectural elements as the structural or compositional context in which the figures are arranged.

-Behzād is equally skilled with the organic areas of landscape, but where he uses the traditional geometric style Behzād stretches that compositional device in a couple ways.
-One is that he often uses open, unpatterned empty areas around which action moves.
-Also he pins his compositions to a mastery at moving the eye of the observer around the picture plane in a quirky organic flow.
-The gestures of figures and objects are not only uniquely natural, expressive and active, they are arranged to keep moving the eye throughout the picture plane.
+Behzād uses landscape and geometric styles in his compositions.
+His work includes unpatterned areas around which figures are positioned.
+The gestures of figures and objects are arranged to direct the observer's focus across the picture plane.

 He uses value (dark-light contrast) more emphatically, and skillfully than other medieval miniaturists.
 Another quality common to his work is narrative playfulness: the almost hidden eye and partial face of Bahram as he peers out the blinds to watch the frolicking girls in the pool below, the upright goat that looks like a demon along the edge of the horizon in a story about an old woman confronting the sins of Sanjar, the amazing cosmopolitan variety of humans working on the wall in the sample image.

 This surprising individuality of character and narrative creativity are some qualities that distinguish Bezhad's works and that match their literary intent.
 Behzād also uses Sufi symbolism and symbolic colour to convey meaning.
 He introduced greater naturalism to Persian painting, particularly in the depiction of more individualised figures and the use of realistic gestures and expressions.

 Behzad's most famous works include "The Seduction of Yusuf" from Sa'di's Bustan of 1488, and paintings from the British Library's Nizami manuscript of 1494–95 – particularly scenes from Layla and Majnun and the Haft Paykar (see accompanying image).
 The attribution of specific paintings to Behzād himself is often problematic (and, many academics would now argue, unimportant), but the majority of works commonly attributed to him date from 1488 to 1495.